toliver38/coun7er/countermeasures/CM0119_DisableAutoplay.md

 ## Introduction

 Windows Autoplay enables files to be executed automatically upon the insertion of removable media into a host.
 This presents an opportunity for malware to be introduced to, or proliferated on, a network.
-It is important to note that disabling AutoPlay will prevent the the automatic execution of files from removable media but will not prevent users from manually executing said files.
+It is important to note that disabling AutoPlay will prevent the automatic execution of files from removable media but will not prevent users from manually executing said files.

 ## Preparation